andmarios/ledcontroller-3bit/README.md

 As jmrobles' website is in Spanish, his code on dropbox and I had a difficult time finding it, I uploaded it to GitHub.

 The code is distributed under the terms of the GNU General Public License v3.
-You can find more information inside `main.c`
+You can find more information inside `main.c`.